Fertility

 Quick answer

 Vasectomy reversal cost can vary based on the surgeon's experience, microsurgical technique, anesthesia, facility, and whether a vasoepididymostomy may be needed in addition to or instead of a standard vasovasostomy.
 Insurance often does not cover reversal, so most patients should expect to plan for self-pay.
-The bigger question is whether reversal is the right path; time since vasectomy, partner age and fertility, and IVF or sperm retrieval comparisons can all change the answer.
+The bigger question is whether reversal is the right path; time since vasectomy, partner age and fertility, patency versus pregnancy goals, and IVF or sperm retrieval comparisons can all change the answer.

 Cost and decision factors before booking a reversal consultation